animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 <div class="paragraph">

-Eventually, the {sdg-acronym} Lucene support will finds its way into the Repository infrastructure extension for {data-store-name} so that Lucene queries can be expressed as methods on an application `Repository` interface, in much the same way as the [OQL support](#gemfire-repositories.queries.executing) works today.
+Eventually, the {sdg-acronym} Lucene support will finds its way into the Repository infrastructure extension for GemFire so that Lucene queries can be expressed as methods on an application `Repository` interface, in much the same way as the [OQL support](#gemfire-repositories.queries.executing) works today.